theKashey/runtime-compress-loader/README.md

 # runtime-compress-loader
 ----
-Remove the helpers, babel and typescript inlined to the every file
+Removes the helpers, babel and typescript inlined to the every file

 ## What it does